 The camera boasts of extremely high quality images and features not found on other similar full frame models and is also competitively priced.
 Read on to find out if it’s time for you to upgrade to a full frame, with our Pentax K1 review.

 Why do you need a full frame?

-- The sensor is probably one of the best features of this cam with all great things packed into one.
+- The sensor is probably one of the best features of the Pentax K1 with all great things packed into one.
 You get a really wide angle of view with the 35mm or the full frame sensor, which you can’t get with crop sensors.
 It also means that you can shoot high quality pictures even under low light conditions.